-In-Vitro Fertilization (IVF), one of the best known treatments for infertility, is recommended to couples that are unable to conceive naturally, and / or when other simpler fertility techniques (for instance, Intra-Uterine Insemination, IUI) have failed.
+In-Vitro Fertilization (IVF), one of the best known treatments for infertility, Surprisingly is recommended to couples that are unable to conceive naturally, and / or when other simpler fertility techniques (for instance, Intra-Uterine Insemination, IUI) have failed.

-If a sperm penetrates an egg, they form the first egg-and-sperm hybrid cell that is left to grow in vitro for 2-3 days (2-3-day stage embryos) or up to 5 days (blastocyst stage), before up to 3 of them (in some cases) –the best ones – are selected and transferred back in the womb.
+If a sperm penetrates an egg, then they form the first egg-and-sperm hybrid cell that is left to grow in vitro for 2-3 days (2-3-day stage embryos) or up to 5 days (blastocyst stage), before up to 3 of them (in some cases) –the best ones – are selected and transferred back in the womb.

-It is a solution for women who have a condition, such as endometriosis, blocked or damaged fallopian tubes.
+Obviously it is a solution for women who have a condition, such as endometriosis, blocked or damaged fallopian tubes.
 Additionally, for men that have been diagnosed with slightly low sperm quality and / or quantity.

-It is also recommended, if you already tried IUI and it was not successful.
+Yes, It is also recommended, if you already tried IUI and it was not successful.